RelateMN Team

 Eden Prairie Office

 Madelyn provides office-based therapy for individuals of all ages.
 She identifies as a white, queer, cisgender woman.
 Madelyn is committed to meeting clients where they are at and providing therapeutic support that meets their needs.
 She believes that therapeutic change occurs in the context of nonjudgmental, collaborative relationships.
 Madelyn’s practice is grounded in relational, strengths-based, developmental, and trauma-informed approaches.
-When she is not working, Madelyn enjoys reading, taking walks, listening to music and podcasts, doing jigsaw puzzles, dancing, playing pickle ball, riding her bike, and playing board games with friends.
+When she is not working, Madelyn enjoys reading, taking walks, listening to music and podcasts, doing jigsaw puzzles, dancing, playing pickleball, riding her bike, and playing board games with friends.

 Specialties: early childhood, grief/loss, perinatal mental health, body positivity/fat liberation, sexual health, gender identity and sexuality, life transitions